Some frequently asked questions about the programme in Data Science and AI.

 Q: Do I need to contact a supervisor before submitting an application?

-A: You do not need to contact or identify a PhD supervisor before making an application.
-However, if you already know about a specific research area or supervisor that is particularly interesting to you, please do note this in your application.
+A: You do not need to contact a PhD supervisor before making an application, though you may do so.
+However, we do ask you to nominate two potential supervisors.This is important, as it ensures you look at the staff who could potentially supervise you, and you consider the match between your interest and the (admittedly wide) research interests of our supervisors.
+If you already know about a specific research area or supervisor that is particularly interesting to you, please also note this in your application.

 Q: When does the programme start?